edarioq/udacity-front-end-developer/6th-website-optimization/README.md

+# How to Run

+To run locally, CD to root folder and use `npm install` to install dependencies, then `gulp` to fire up the local server.
+Click on the respective links:

+*Website Optimization Part 1
+*Website Optimization Part 2

 # Part 1: Optimize index.html

 ## Following are the steps I took to reach a pagespeed score of 90 or higher: